fire-archive/DesignConcepts/chapters/level_15.md

 Your homeplay this past Thursday was to arrange for a playtest session with non-designers.
 You may have already performed this playtest, or you may have just scheduled it to take place over the first part of this week, but that playtest session should be concluded before this Thursday, August 20, noon GMT.

-In addition, you should **find a blindtest group and arrange for a blindtesting session, to take place *after* the non-designer playtest.** If possible, you should plan to have blindtest results on or before Thursday, August 27.
+In addition, you should **find a blindtest group and arrange for a blind\protect\-testing session, to take place *after* the non-designer playtest.** If possible, you should plan to have blindtest results on or before Thursday, August 27.

 ## Feedback